-If we do not currently offer the course you are looking for, please visit Learn Now BC, which is a directory of all online schools in BC.
+If we do not currently offer the course you are looking for, please visit Online Learning BC, which is a directory of all provincial online schools in BC.
 You can search for a school by course.

 Who is eligible to take courses with New West Online Learning?

-International students who live in BC and hold a valid student or visitor visa (for one year or more) can take courses with us for a cost.
+International students who live in BC and hold a valid student or visitor visa (valid for one year or more) can take courses with us for a cost.